 - The opportunity to collaborate with colleagues across disciplines.

 Sample Workshop Series Agenda

-Workshops are held over a two day period.
+Workshops are held over a two-day period.
 The sessions are experiential in design, with faculty absorbing material before the workshop begins.
-The time in the workshops is devoted to discussion and practical applicaiton.
-A third day allows for consultation with experienced service-learning faculty on planned syllabi.
+The time in the workshops is devoted to discussion and practical application.
+A luncheon on a third day allows for consultation with experienced service-learning faculty on planned syllabi.
 By the time participants finish the series, they have a syllabus ready for designation as a service-learning class.
 Typically, workshops will involve these sessions

 - Service-Learning: Pedagogy and Best Practices

 - Service-Learning Considerations

 - Learning Objectives Peer Review